University of Alaska Fairbanks

-The University of Alaska Fairbanks (UAF or Alaska) is a public land-grant research university in College, Alaska, a suburb of Fairbanks.
+The University of Alaska Fairbanks (UAF or Alaska) is a public land-, sea-, and space-grant research university in College, Alaska, United States, a suburb of Fairbanks.
 It is the flagship campus of the University of Alaska system.
 UAF was established in 1917 and opened for classes in 1922.
 Originally named the Alaska Agricultural College and School of Mines, it became the University of Alaska in 1935.
 Fairbanks-based programs became the University of Alaska Fairbanks in 1975.